 H.R.3355 – To amend the Horse Protection Act to prohibit the shipping, transporting, moving, delivering, receiving, possessing, purchasing, selling, or donation of horses and other equines to be slaughtered for human consumption, and for other purposes.

 The reintroduction of Safeguard American Food Exports Act (SAFE) is a bill that would make horse slaughter illegal in the US.
 This is essentially a domestic animal bill.
 (We are using the same name as the bill has had for the last decade.
-When full text is published , if the title has changes, we will change the wording.)
+The title in 2022 is now Save America’s Forgotten Equines).

 So why is it important for wild horses and burros?
 Wild horses and burros once sold or adopted have a “title transfer,” like a car.
 Once that title transfers they are considered domestics under law since the Burns Amendment passed in 2003 (2004 Appropriations bill).